fateh321/Declarative-LOB/README.md

 ### Declarative LOB — Quickstart

 This repository contains:
-- `LOB/PintLOB/` — a Pint-based orderbook contract (`.pnt`) and its std library
+- `LOB/PintLOB/` — a Pint-based declarative orderbook contract (`.pnt`) and its std library
-- `LOB/Solver/` — a Rust project with tests against the orderbook logic
+- `LOB/Solver/` — a Rust solver that proposes solution to Pint smart contract with tests against the orderbook logic

-Follow these steps to get set up and run tests.
+- `LOB/SolidityLOB/` - a reference declarative orderbook implementation in solidity Follow these steps to get set up and run tests.

 ---